DEMIURGE

 ONLY TRUTH

 Maya is filming herself when she notices it.
 She points the phone at the mirror — and the screen shows her something the mirror doesn't.
 A fully-rendered version of the space directly behind her.
-The periphery she cannot turn to look at.
+The blind spot she cannot turn to face.

 That's the phone's only power in this world.
 Not what Maya sees.
 What she can't.
 Pointed at a mirror, it becomes a proxy for the part of reality that exists only when she's not looking at it.